Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 • @Transactional(readOnly = true) is not “no transaction” — A transaction does start, but Dirty Checking and auto-flush are off, and it can serve as a Read Replica routing hint.
 The standard pattern: declare it at the class level and override only on write methods.

 • Entities expose business methods, not settersupdate(name, category) instead of setName().
 This blocks indiscriminate state changes and makes invariants visible in code.
-Default constructor stays protected.
+The kotlin-jpa plugin synthesizes the no-arg constructor automatically.

 • GlobalExceptionHandler is three-tieredCommonException (intentional business errors) → MethodArgumentNotValidException (validation failures) → Exception (fallback).
 Without the fallback, the Whitelabel page leaks — which is itself a deduction.